 #1: Community Outreach

-Public presentations regarding space and/or technology to members of the community.
-Ideas include, but are certainly not limited to: community star gazing night, rocket launching day, back-to-school night presentation, leading space science club, Boy/Girl Scouts presentation or activity, Kiwanis Club presentation, library program, church or youth group presentation, community events during World Space Week, etc.
+Public presentations regarding Space and/or Technology to members of the community.
+Ideas include: Community Star Gazing Night, Rocket Launching Day, Back to School Night presentation, leading Space Science Club, Boy/Girl Scouts presentation or activity, Kiwanis Club presentation, library program, Church or Youth Group presentation, Community events during World Space Week, Volunteering at museums related to STEM, etc.

 #2: Teacher Education

 Programs delivered to colleagues at your building or district.
-Ideas include, but are certainly not limited to: PLC presentation regarding space in all subject areas, Teacher Liaison program presentation at staff meeting, curriculum development/alignment meeting on space and technology inclusion, presenting to staff regarding the many Space Foundation programs and opportunities, etc.
+Ideas include: PLC presentation regarding Space in all subject areas, Teacher Liaison Program presentation at staff meeting, curriculum development/alignment meeting on Space and Technology inclusion, presenting to staff regarding the many Space Foundation programs and opportunities, recruiting a new teacher to the TL program, etc.

 #3: Space Foundation Connection

 Don’t forget about us!
 Involve the Space Foundation in your teaching endeavors.
 We are here to assist you in so many ways.
 Take us up on our offers.
-Ideas include, but are certainly not limited to: World Space Week contest with the Space Foundation; Space Across the Curriculum Course(s); posting at least five different ideas on our new, interactive, online Teacher Liaison community; submitting an awesome lesson plan to the Space Foundation online lesson bank; bringing your students on a field trip to the Northrop Grumman Science Center, Mars Laboratory or AGI Space Missions Simulator; have the Space Foundation bring our STARS or New Horizons programs to you; join a Teacher Liaison connections forum either in person or via the web, etc.
+Ideas include: World Space Week with the Space Foundation; post at least five different ideas/lessons on our Teacher Liaison Facebook Forum; bring your students to Space Foundation Discovery Center which includes the Northrop Grumman Science Center featuring Science On a Sphere® (SOS), Mars Robotics Laboratory, or the AGI Space Missions Simulator Laboratory for a Field Trip; have the Space Foundation come to you with our Space in the Community events; etc.

 #4: Student Engagement

-Take Space Across the Curriculum and into the Classroom.
-Ideas include, but are certainly not limited to: grade-level specific space or technology curriculum, multiple-grade level rocket building, Space Day, mentoring program involving space and/or technology, robotics club or contest, humans and space unit, etc.
+Include space-related lessons and activities in your classroom curriculum.
+Ideas include: grade-level specific Space or Technology curriculum, multiple-grade level rocket building, Space Day, mentoring program involving Space and/or Technology, robotics club or contest, humans and Space unit, etc.